yuchen-x/MacroMARL/README.md

 ```

 ## Commands for Experiments
-All the commands for experiments can be found in the bash files under `experiments/`
+All the commands for experiments can be found in the bash files under `experiments/`.
+Note that each bash file can launch all experiments in parallel.
+Do not directly run the bash file if there is not enough computing resource.

 ## Behavior Visualization Examples